 Car insurance discounts for dash cam owners

-Some car insurance firms are now offering discounts to those who use a dash cam.
-We've outlined where to turn to save the most money if you have a dash cam.
+Some car insurance firms offer discounts if you use a dash cam.
+We've outlined which car insurers will save you the most money if you have a dash cam.

-Don't miss our best dash cam recommendations, based on the results of our independent dash cam tests.
+See our expert pick of the best dash cams, based on the results of our independent dash cam tests.

 Axa – 10% off for dash cam users

-One of the bigger names in the UK car insurance industry, Axa is offering new and renewing customers a no-questions-asked 10% when you take out a car insurance policy if you use a dash cam.
+Axa is one of the bigger names in the UK car insurance industry.
+It's offering new and renewing customers a no-questions-asked 10% discount when you take out a car insurance policy if you use a dash cam.

-Find out which Nextbase dash cams we'd recommend.
+Find out which Nextbase dash cams we recommend.

 Adrian Flux – up to 15% off with a dash cam